tomaslangkaas/bino.js/README.md

 Constructs and returns a new `bino` instance.
 Does not require the `new` operator.

 The `data` and `bits` arguments are optional.
 Provide `data` as an array of signed 32-bit integers or a single signed 32-bit integer.
-By default, `bits` is set to the bit length of `data`.
+Unless explicitly set, `bits` defaults to the bit length of `data`.

 ```javascript
 // zero bit length data